axibase/atsd-use-cases/workshop/quik-lua.md

 ![](./images/quik-base-quote-vars.png)

-The in-memory [windows](https://axibase.com/docs/atsd/rule-engine/window.html) created by these rules for each instrument are continuously updated as the data from the Quik terminal is received.
+The in-memory [windows](https://axibase.com/docs/atsd/rule-engine/window.html) created by these rules for each instrument are continuously updated as the data from the Quik workstation is received and processed by ATSD.

 ### Create Arbitrage Rules